How Long Do Hand Sanitizers Last On Your Hand After Use?

 Besides that it would cost you a good dose of hand sanitizers to keep your hand wet for up to three minutes, there’s no basis –scientifically or otherwise – for such a recommendation.

-CDC’s directive is clear enough – “Rub your hands together until they feel dry (this should take around 20 seconds)”
+The CDC's directive is clear enough – “Rub your hands together until they feel dry (this should take around 20 seconds)”

 Conclusion- How Long Does Hand Sanitizers Last?